Grapes

 Trips to other countries serve as a valuable way to discover varieties that we are not normally accustomed to, especially as the dominance of new world wines in supermarkets and local off-licences is tending to restrict choice.
 Doing so can enable one to become familiar with the wines of countries that are often overlooked, such as Austria, Romania, or even Germany, whose reputation has declined over the last 20 years.

-Regional Differences
+Regional Differences in Wine Making

-In fact, taking such a regional approach to building up a knowledge of wines makes sense in that wine made from the same grape can vary greatly from region to region, ostensibly as a result of differing terroir, but possibly as much due to differing production methods.
 This is very true of the ever popular Cabernet Sauvignon and Merlots made both in France and in the new world.
 For this reason wine lovers have begun to develop loyalties either the New World, where wines tend to be more robust, and stronger, or to the traditional wine producing world, where flavours are believed to be more subtle.

 Another example: Pinot Gris from Alsace tends to be far more full bodied than Pinot Gris from Italy or from Oregon and so much stronger in flavour as to distinguish it completely from its counterpart.
 For this reason, when considering grape varieties a firm grounding in other elements that may affect a wines flavour is useful.